Masoretic Text: Origin and transmission

 The inter-relationship between various significant ancient manuscripts of the Old Testament (some identified by their sigla).
 "Mt" here denotes the Masoretic Text; "LXX", the original Septuagint.

 The oldest manuscript fragments of the final Masoretic Text, including vocalications and the masorah, date from around the 9th century.
 (Note: A 7th century fragment containing the "Song of the Sea" (Exodus 13:19–16:1) is one of the few surviving texts from the "silent era" of Hebrew biblical texts between the Dead Sea Scrolls and the Aleppo Codex.)
 The oldest-known complete copy, the Leningrad Codex, dates from the early 11th century.
-The Aleppo Codex, once the oldest-known complete copy but missing large sections since the 1947 Civil war in Palestine, dates from the 10th century.
+The Aleppo Codex, once the oldest-known complete copy but missing large sections since the 1947 anti-Jewish riots in Aleppo, dates from the 10th century.
 However, codification of the base consonants appears to have begun earlier, perhaps even in the Second Temple period.